 (for workshops, consultations or CURRICULUM VITAE)

-Alexis (She/Her) has taught undergraduates, high school students, and professional workshops, and has over a decade of professional work in the acting and movement world, including assisting on Broadway.
-She is certified in several movement and acting techniques, and is an enthusiastic advocate for consent and inclusion practices in the performance classroom, and author to SUPPORTING STAGED INTIMACY through Routledge Publishers.
+Alexis (She/Her) has over a decade of professional work in the acting and movement world, and is certified in several movement and acting techniques.
+She is an enthusiastic advocate for consent and inclusion practices in the performance classroom, and author to SUPPORTING STAGED INTIMACY through Routledge Publishers.

 Certified in Intimacy Direction with